 Underage DUI Defense Attorneys in Salt Lake City

 Make sure you take action today to protect your child’s future tomorrow.
 If your daughter or son was arrested for drunk driving in Salt Lake City, you need a DUI defense lawyer with specific experience handling cases involving minors and juveniles.
+DUI penalties could follow your son or daughter well into adulthood and prevent them from obtaining a driver’s license, getting certain jobs, or going to school.
 To set up a free legal consultation concerning an underage DUI arrest, call Overson Law, PLLC at (801) 758-2287, or contact our law offices online today.